-That bring us to the post/shoe at hand, by CNES Shoemaker, the Vietnamese/Singaporean brand that have recently introduced their own version of this very elegant longwing adelaide wingtip into their latest collection.
+That bring us to the post/shoe at hand, by CNES Shoemaker, the Vietnamese/Singaporean brand that has recently introduced their own version of this very elegant longwing adelaide wingtip into their latest collection.
 I have always loved a wingtip so naturally I would be attracted to this model.
 Not only because of that, but even more so, because I love the longwing line.
-It is one of my favorite characteristics in an oxford.
+It is one of my favorite characteristics found in an oxford.
 Not to be confused with a longwing brogue, which is far my less ‘my thing.’
-But in an oxford, I find it to be incredible elegant.
+But in an oxford, I find it to be incredibly elegant.
 And this model is just that.
-But instead of making it overly formal, they toned it down with this unique hatchgrain like leather from French powerhouse Annonay.
+But instead of making it overly formal, they toned it down with this unique hatchgrain-like leather from French powerhouse Annonay.

 CNES offers these for a great price of $266 USD (360 SGD) and use a Bologna Goodyear Welted Construction.
 For those that are not familiar with that, it is the Italian version of the goodywear weld which leaves it flexible, unlike traditional welted oxfords that can often be quite stiff for some not used to it